andrewbaxter/genemichaels/readme.md

 1. If it parses as rust code (either an expression or statement list), it's formatted normally.
 2. If it doesn't, it's split by `;` and `,` since those are usually separators, then the above is tried for each chunk.
-3. Otherwise each token in the macro is concatenated with spaces (with a couple other per_case tweaks)
+3. Otherwise each token in the macro is concatenated with spaces (with a couple other per-case tweaks)

+## Q&A

+See [this Reddit post](https://www.reddit.com/r/rust/comments/zo54gj/gene_michaels_alternative_rust_code_formatter/) for many questions and answers.